-Prepare for a car accident before it happens by making sure that you have your insurance information on hand.
+Prepare for a car accident in Michigan before it happens by making sure that you have your insurance information on hand.
 Generally, this can be accomplished by keeping your insurance card – i.e., the “certificate of insurance” that your auto insurance company gave you – in your glove box or somewhere secure.

 Your insurance card will include the following necessary information: (1) the name of your auto insurance company; (2) your name as the “named insured” on the policy (if you own the vehicle you are driving); (3) address of the named insured (i.e., your address); (4) VIN number of each vehicle listed on the policy; and (5) your auto insurance policy number.
 (MCL 500.3101a(1))